 The original idea behind Kramers was to provide a place for people to both eat and read: “two of the three most enjoyable human activities” – and this still stands today.
 An intimate setting for dates, frequent live music gigs, author events, and always a full bar, why not stop by to enjoy a menu of upscale American fare, wine, and draft beer.

-Or you know, pick up a book…
+Or, you know, pick up a book…

-Located 13 miles south of Washington, DC you’ll head out across the Potomac and into the state of Virginia where you can then roam the 18th Century mansion’s magnificent rooms and gardens.
-In 1858, the house’s historical importance was recognized and it was saved from ruin by the Mount Vernon Ladies’ Association, a philanthropic organization that acquired it and part of the Washington property estate.
+Located 13 miles south of Washington, DC, you’ll head out across the Potomac and into the state of Virginia, where you can then roam the 18th Century mansion’s magnificent rooms and gardens.
+In 1858, the house’s historical importance was recognized, and it was saved from ruin by the Mount Vernon Ladies Association, a philanthropic organization that acquired it and part of the Washington property estate.

-Even without its relation to Washington, the property is a rare example of a full-restored plantation house today having escaped the damage suffered by many other plantation houses during the American Civil War.
+Even without its relation to Washington, the property is a rare example of a full-restored plantation house today, having escaped the damage suffered by many other plantation houses during the American Civil War.
 On the same day trip, you can also visit the boyhood home of General Robert E Lee, as well old town Alexandria where Washington worshiped and dined.

-For a longer trip to Washington DC, or those who want to spend more time visiting attractions without the hassle of waiting in line to pay for your ticket there is the popular Go Washington DC Card.
+For a longer trip to Washington DC or those who want to spend more time visiting attractions without the hassle of waiting in line to pay for your ticket, there is the popular Go Washington DC Card.
 Cheaper than paying each admission on their own and with free digital delivery, it is also just very convenient and easy to use.

-Pick from 17 included attractions and schedule where you want to go at your own pace.
-Pop into the newly opened International Spy Museum, visit the Newseum, stop by the National Geographic Museum, use on a three-hour bike rental and many more!
-You will also enjoy discounts on other activities, shops, or dining experiences for 30 days starting from card activation date.
+Pick from 17 included attractions and schedules where you want to go at your own pace.
+Pop into the newly opened International Spy Museum, visit the Newseum, stop by the National Geographic Museum, use on a three-hour bike rental, and many more!
+You will also enjoy discounts on other activities, shops, or dining experiences for 30 days starting from the card activation date.